 As an international student adviser, I am obliged to warn you about these dangers of illegal working, but please do not panic.

 First, stay focused on your current main purpose in the UK: full-time study.

 Third, beware of taking advice about working from other students or from people on internet message boards.
 For a professional student immigration adviser like me it is worrying and discouraging to see students asking anonymous strangers online for immigration advice when they have access to trained, professional and FREE immigration advice at their university.
-Your international student adviser is always the best source of information about any aspect of student immigration and visas.
+Your international student adviser is always the best source of information about any aspect of student immigration and visas, and they always have your best interests at heart.
 See also UKCISA's detailed guide to working during your studies.

-What follows are some types of work that students ask about, and my replies about whether it is safe to do them within the Tier 4 work conditions.
+What follows are some types of work that students ask about, and my replies about whether it is safe to do them within the Student work conditions.
 In every case I am referring back to the definitions above.

 A quick note about income tax in the UK: income tax is normally deducted by your employer from your wages or salary under the Pay As You Earn scheme.
 If you receive income from other sources, for example tips, rent from a property you own, or other one-off payments this income may be liable for income tax.
 For more details see the UK government's guide to who needs to file a tax return.

 COVID-19 concession to allow working more than 20 hrs during term-time

 There is only one meaningful concession, and it is for NHS staff.
 Students employed by an NHS Trust in one of 18 specific professions may work more than 20 hours a week during term-time until 30 September 2021.
 They must also continue to study as directed by their Sponsor.
 For the list of professions and more details about this concession see paragraph 3.13 of the guidance Coronavirus (COVID-19): Student sponsors, migrants and short-term students, and the section "If you're working for the NHS" in Coronavirus (COVID-19): advice for visa applicants and temporary UK residents.